Harp Starter Kit

 If you would like a chair with more support, this is a lovely option.
 It is height adjustable and it folds flat for transport.
 While I don't recommend leaning back while playing, the back rest gives you a chance to break in between songs.

-4. Tune your harp
+4. Tune Your Harp

 Your phone